 Our Chief Executive, Chris Askew OBE, reflects on the stark inequalities in access to diabetes tech faced by children and young people with type 1 diabetes in socially deprived areas and from ethnic minority backgrounds.
 He challenges government to robustly tackle these inequalities and lays out our ambition to set change in motion.

-The findings of the most recent National Paediatric Diabetes Audit, published earlier this month and which we've reported on today, paint a startling picture of the impact of health inequalities on children and young people with type 1 diabetes in England and Wales.
+The findings of the most recent National Paediatric Diabetes Audit, published June 2021 and which we reported on, paint a startling picture of the impact of health inequalities on children and young people with type 1 diabetes in England and Wales.

 The report reveals a six-year trend of poorer health outcomes and widening inequalities in access to diabetes technologies.
 It also showed that these impacts are felt most keenly by children and young people from ethnic minority and socially deprived communities.